TritonDataCenter/sdcadm/docs/reboots.md

 cancel the execution of a reboot plan.

-If the execution of a reboot plan needs to be interrupted or completely aborted, `reboot-plan stop` or `reboot-plan cancel` subcommands should be used instead.
+If the execution of a reboot plan needs to be interrupted or completely aborted, `reboot-plan pause` or `reboot-plan cancel` subcommands should be used instead.

 Cancelation of a reboot plan means that the plan will finish its execution as soon as the reboots in progress finish and no more pending reboots will be